carolyn-hanrahan/Ecological_Genomics/PopGenomics/PopulationGenomics_Notebook.md

 ### Entry 3: 2023-09-18.
 - We set up this lab notebook
 - We ran the mapping.sh file over the weekend for our red spruce populations.
+- Visualize sequence alignment files (*.sam) from our mapping
+- Process the files to binary and started running `bam_stats.sh` as well as `process_bam.sh`